d3x0r/sack.vfs/apps/http-ws/README.md

 export "SSL_HOST=['app.d3x0r.org','www.sideplayr.com']"
 ```

-An `SSL_HOST` entry of `*` (or an omitted entry) takes its names from that certificate.
-An entry of
+An omitted or empty `SSL_HOST` entry takes its names from that certificate.
+An entry of `*` or
-`null` registers the certificate without a name, making it the default used when the requested
+`null` means *match anything*: the certificate is registered without a name, and is used whenever
-server name matches nothing, or when the client sends no server name (e.g. a bare IP address):
+the requested server name matches nothing, or the client sends no server name at all (e.g. a bare
+IP address).
+Here the first certificate answers only its own names and the second answers
+everything else:

 ```
-export "SSL_HOST=['*',null]"
+export "SSL_HOST=['','*']"
 ```

 The certificate presented is chosen by the server name (SNI) the client sends.
 Without a default